BetterLordWilliam/WOPersonalSite/wopersonalsite/content/portfolio/keyfinder.md

 Unfortunately, there are no enemies to defeat in KeyFinder, the only contest is the one going on inside your mind as you navigate the levels eagerly seaking keys.

 Once you reach the final level and unlock the last chest, you will have successfully completed the game.
 Congratulations!
 From here you are free to play again by pressing 'enter' or quit the game by pressing the 'esc' key.

+## How to Run

+Visit the links bar at the bottom of this page to find a link which will take you to a download mirror.
+Enjoy!

+*Java is required to be able to run this project.*